-In summary, the final name is formed as follows:
+The final name is formed as follows:

-- The compiler converts extensions and includes them with the starting name by replacing the "." with an underscore "". - It constructs a universal base name from the file name and directory information as specified by the DCI_CONFIG variable DCI_USEDIR_LEVEL.
-It reduces the base name to 32 characters and converts it to lowercase depending of DCI_CASE value.
+- The compiler converts extensions and includes them with the starting name by replacing the "." with an underscore "\". - It constructs a universal base name from the file name and directory information as specified by the DCI\CONFIG variable DCI\USEDIR\LEVEL.
+It reduces the base name to 32 characters and converts it to lowercase depending of DCI\CASE value.